SOLV-Code/UltraLite-Fisheries-Data-System/README.md

 Text

-"bite-size csv files"  shareable, little memory, no version/OS issues  -> these individual files are convenient for *people* in a process, and then use R code to generate a file that's convenient for the *computer* to manage and summarize the data.
+"bite-size csv files"  shareable, little memory, no version/OS issues  -> these individual files are convenient for *people* in a process, and then use R code to generate a file that's convenient for the *computer* to manage and summarize the data.   "people-friendly" , software issues, learning curve, context. not dealing with large data sets, just diverse sources.  email firewalls, low bandwith in field.
+Parts maintained by different people -> single file quickly becomes difficult to manage.

 code to merge/check/organize